Skip to contents

 #> # A tibble: 6 × 7

-#> provider category layer layer_can_be_actived admin_en year link
+#> provider category layer layer_can_be_actived admin_en year link_geoportal

 #> <chr> <chr> <chr> <lgl> <chr> <chr> <chr>